Guidomo10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9) This script duplicate the last line of a file
 10) This script delete all files with extension .js
 11) This script count a nunber of directories an sub-directories in a current directory
+12) This script displays 10 newest fikes in the current directory